 Losing a loved one is one of the most emotionally traumatic experiences a person can go through.
 When that loss is caused by the alleged negligence of another person, it becomes that much worse.
-Our experienced team of attorneys at Williams, Kratcoski & Can understand what you are going through and will take every necessary step to attempt to recover what you have lost.
+Our experienced team of attorneys at Williams, Kratcoski, Griffin & Can, LLC understand what you are going through and will take every necessary step to attempt to recover what you have lost.

 Wrongful Death Application